Skip to main content

 To move between segments:

-1. Using the mouse: click on target cell.
+1. Use the mouse: click on target cell.

-2. Using the keyboard: press Ctrl+Arrow up or Ctrl+Arrown down to move between unapproved segments.
+2. Use the keyboard: press Ctrl+Arrow up or Ctrl+Arrown down to move between unapproved segments.

 Segment status